 We then check out the impressive aviation museum featuring over 40 planes and helicopters from the USSR, if we’re lucky, we’ll have the chance to walk out onto the wing of a rare Tupolev 144!

-We enjoy an evening meal and a relaxing evening before taking the night train to Izhvesk, Russia’s weapons manufacturing capital.
+We enjoy an evening meal and a relaxing evening before taking the overnight train to Izhvesk, Russia’s weapons manufacturing capital.

 Overnight on train.

 We store our bags in the station and grab breakfast before heading to the Izhmash museum, dedicated to the Izhmash plant which produced motorbikes and Kalashnikovs.
 On display are many rare motorbikes and a relaxed arsenal of weaponry.

-After lunch, we’ll then pay a visit to the Izhvesk city zoo home to arctic foxes, Amur leopards, and polar bears.
+After lunch, we’ll then pay a visit to the Izhevsk city zoo home to arctic foxes, Amur leopards, and polar bears.

 After dinner, we’ll then take the night train deep into the Ural mountains to the city of Yekaterinburg.